A Likelihood Approach to Incorporating Self-Report Data in HIV Recency Classification

-Table~\ref{tab:sim1} compares the results between the two models.
-They give similar estimates of $\beta_{\text{ODn}}$.
-As expected, our method achieves smaller standard errors since it utilizes more training data by including the observations with unknown responses.
-Logistic regression gives biased estimates of the intercept parameter $\beta_0$ and $E(Y)$.
-While predictions from the logistic regression and our Type-1 risk both achieve an average AUC of $0.64$ on data.test, predictions from Type-2 risk achieve an average AUC of 0.98 on data.testB, showing the benefit of using HIV testing history in our model.
+Table~\ref{tab:sim1} compares the results between the three models.
+They give similar estimates of $\beta_{\text{ODn}}$ and $\beta_{\text{age}}$.
+As expected, our method achieves smaller standard errors since it uses more training data by including the observations with unknown responses.
+Naive logistic regression gives biased estimates of the intercept parameter $\beta_0$ and $E(Y)$.
+While predictions from the naive logistic regression and our Type-1 risk from both parametric and semiparametric model all achieve an average AUC of $0.65$ on data.test, predictions from Type-2 risk achieve an average AUC of 0.92 on data.testB, showing the benefit of using HIV testing history in our model.